click here to translate

-Foundation Stage teachers plan their teaching using objectives in revised EYFS framework document 2012 and Development Matters booklet 2012; these are mapped out in the medium term plans to ensure coverage over the year as well as progression and repetition through the year.
-This coverage ensures that they are working towards the end of EYFS Goals across the both strands of Mathematics.
+Foundation Stage teachers plan their teaching using objectives in revised EYFS framework document 2021 and Development Matters booklet 2021; these are mapped out in the medium term plans to ensure coverage over the year as well as progression and repetition through the year.
+This coverage ensures that they are working towards the end of EYFS Goals across both strands of Mathematics (Number and Numerical Patterns).

-Within the nursery, one key group session per week is used to focus on Mathematics.
+Within the Nursery, one key group session per day is used to focus on Mathematics.
 Within Reception there is a daily carpet session for Mathematics.
-There are also at least two daily focus maths activities per week inside in Reception, where skills and understanding are assessed.
+There are also at least four daily focus maths activities per week inside in Reception, where skills and understanding are assessed.
 Next steps are identified and understanding is developed.
 In the Nursery an emphasis is put on mathematical vocabulary, through song, as well as familiarising children with the basic 2D shapes, numbers to 10 and counting objects accurately.

-The learning zones in the Nursery and Reception units are organised such that there is a discrete area for Mathematics.
+The areas of learning in the Nursery and Reception are organised such, that there is a discrete area for Mathematics.
 The provision made and activities set up here will usually link to the input and Development Matters statements for that half term.
-The opportunities for Mathematics to be shown in other learning zones (such as the sand, water, graphic and small world areas) are used wherever possible.
+The opportunities for Mathematics to be shown in other learning areas (such as the sand, water, art and design and small world areas) are used wherever possible.